henriettao/ECE-414-project-/README.md

 # ECE-414-project-

 4th year Wireless Communicaton Project

-Orthogonal Frequency Division Multiplexing Implementation for a downlink commuication system.
+This project uses Orthogonal Frequency Division Multiplexing (OFDM) Implementation for a downlink communication system.
-The code comments on the steps carried to modulate, transmit and demodulate the 64 QAM signal
+The code comments on the steps carried to modulate, transmit receive and demodulate a 64 QAM signal using MATLAB signal processing and communication tool box.